Pong Su incident: Trial

 The captain and crew of the Pong Su were charged with narcotics trafficking.
 Most significantly, an official of the governing Korean Workers' Party was found on board, linking the drug shipment to Kim Jong-il's government.
 According to Australian media reports, he had served as senior envoy in North Korea's embassy in China.
-The Australian Foreign Minister Alexander Downer called in the North Korean ambassador to lodge a formal protest.

 Under questioning, crew members insisted throughout that the ship was privately owned by the "Pong Su Shipping Company" and had no connection to the North Korean state, that they had never seen the two men who had brought the heroin ashore, that their voyage had been in order to pick up a cargo of luxury cars from Melbourne on behalf of a Malaysian company (later shown not to exist), and that they had only stopped off Boggaley Creek in order to conduct engine repairs.

 Drug charges were laid against the ship's entire crew.
 Of the thirty crew members arrested, twenty-seven were discharged on 5 March 2004 by a magistrate on the basis that there was insufficient evidence for them to stand trial, although this number was reduced to twenty-six after it was later decided by Australian Federal Police that political secretary Choe Dong-song would also face trial.

 While awaiting deportation, the 26 remaining crew members were held in Baxter Detention Centre; during which time they were questioned by federal authorities.
 They were deported from Australia on 24 June 2004.

 Four senior crew members were kept in Australia to face a jury trial: